Mifuko is a member of WFTO and we work in accordance with Fair Trade principles.

 Mifuko´s production is environmentally sustainable.

 Mifuko products are handmade.
-Mifuko uses local and recycled materials when possible.
+Mifuko uses local and recycled materials whenever possible.
 Sisal used in Kiondo baskets grows in the region where the products are made.
-Black polyethylene plastic is upcycled from cutting waste of local factory´s production.
+Black polyethylene plastic is upcycled from waste from a local factory´s production.